minetest-palamod/db_manager/README.md

 This mod aims to remove the pain of working with databases.
 Mods can create databases without accessing insecure environment or messing with other mods databases and manage sql schemats freely.

+Checkout the `.exemples` folder for some exemple mods.

 ### `db_manager.database(name, schemat)`

 This function allow a mod to create or open a database.